Understand the purpose of a workplace engagement survey

 Simple – specific - inspirational

 This element is concerned with an organisation’s purpose.
-Understanding the why and how of an organisation provides meaning and connects people to each other and the organisation.
+Understanding the why and how of an organisation provides meaning, connects people to each other and the shared goal of the organisation.
 Fulfilling a very basic human need, belonging.

-Without a narrative that they can buy into, employees will not necessarily be willing to invest themselves nor stay.
+Without a narrative that they can buy-in to, employees are may not be willing to invest themselves in the business nor stay.

 A second mason, seemingly more interested in his work, was hammering diligently and when asked what it was that he was doing, answered, “Well, I’m molding this block of rock so that it can be used with others to construct a wall.
 It’s not bad work, but I’ll sure be glad when it’s done.”
 (Not engaged)

 A third mason was hammering at his block fervently, taking time to stand back and admire his work.
 He chipped off small pieces until he was satisfied that it was the best he could do.
 When he was questioned about his work he stopped, gazed skyward and proudly proclaimed, “I…am building a cathedral!”
 (Engaged)

 Three men, three different attitudes, all doing the same job.
 But one feels like he belongs.
 Simply having a sense of WHY has changed his perspective.
 He doesn’t think he is less than anyone else on the team, he is thus likely more productive, more loyal and more likely to stay on the job.

 According to Gallup, managers account for 70% variance in employee engagement (6); they have the greatest influence over their teams so they naturally have a critical role to play in driving or draining engagement.